NatLabRockies/AdaptiveComputing/README.md

 * `example_read_file` same as `example_mixed_type` except that the former reads data from a csv file instead of using pseudo-random initial sampling.
 * `example_multifidelity_1d` train a GPR using high fidelity and low fidelity function evaluations.
 Note: this function is not iterative yet.
 It uses pseudo-random sampling to find the minimum.
 * `example_multifidelity_mixed_type_read_file_2d` same as `example_multifidelity_1d` except the former adds a categorical variable, so it uses mixed types.
 Also, it reads some initial data from csv files and collects some from pseudo-random initial sampling.
-* `example_mask_1d` same as `example_1d` except the objective function has been modified to return `NaN` for some input arguments to enumlate an objective function that is ill behaved is some region of the sample space.
+* `example_mask_1d` is similar to `example_1d` except that the objective function has been modified to return `NaN` for some input arguments to emulate an objective function that is ill behaved in some region of the sample space.
 The example demonstrates the masking capability, which is a robustness feature that is described below.
+* `example_query` is similar to `example_1d` but after training the surrogate, it calls `query()` to evaluate the surrogate and dynamically run more simulations (and retrain) if the standard deviation (uncertainty) exceeds the user-specified limit.

 <!-- The following tutorial(s) are coming soon: -->